scherma/antfarm/README.md

 At this stage I have not chosen a license.
 Please do not distribute code that is © myself at this time.

+This is super pre-alpha code and is broken in a large number of ways.
+Main known issue right now is that code to control the VM whilst running a sample is highly conditional on whether windows are positioned where it expects them.
+This can result in the sample not actually being run at all.
+Top priority is to amend this so that window positioning is irrelevant to whether or not things run.

 ## CREDITS
 Much of this process was only possible with the help of Sean Whalen's Cuckoo sandbox guide.